+Since the first of the year Sandoval County’s jobs have INCREASED by over 5%, while Jobs in New Mexico have DECLINED by over 8%.
 Sandoval County is now the fastest growing county in the state and there’s more to do to keep it growing…New jobs and businesses to support; Increase the Sheriff Department staffing to improve public safety; more Road construction to support economic growth, more Clean energy programs, promotion of a cleaner Local Environment and expansion of our animal shelter.
 Coming out of the Covid situation will require seasoned leadership.

 We need to support Sandoval Economic Alliances’s study and our Community Economic Development Action Strategy "Futures Sandoval" to optimize our People, Resources and Financing for more Economic Based Jobs to bring more revenues into SC.
 We are working with the Sandoval County Economic Development Fund and Sandoval Economic Alliance to help small businesses grow and recover from the Coronavirus shut down.

 Examples of economic development opportunities: